Pristine nature. Jagged ocean cliffs. Vast empty beaches. These are just a few of the things that you can expect when you visit the Oregon Coast.

 After parking follow the path along Neskowin Creek until you reach the beach.
 During our visit, the beach was empty except for a few locals who were walking their dogs.

-The main attractions here at the Proposal Rock that you can walk up to during low tide and the Ghost Forest that consists of 2000-year-old petrified tree stumps.
+The main attractions here at the Proposal Rock that you can walk up to during low tide and the Ghost Forest which consists of 2000-year-old petrified tree stumps.

 You May Also Like: